agraef/raptor7/README.md

 ## Introduction

 This is version 7 of the Raptor patch, an experimental arpeggiator program based on the mathematical music theories of the composer and computer music pioneer Clarence Barlow.
 This version is a backport of the [Ardour plugin](https://github.com/agraef/ardour-lua) included in [Ardour version 8](https://ardour.org/news/8.1.html) and later, which in turn was based on the original Lua version of Raptor (version 6).
 The present version is compatible with the Ardour plugin in terms of the underlying arpeggiator core (written in Lua), as well as the parameters and factory presets.
-While it is ultimately based on [Raptor 6](https://github.com/agraef/ardour-lua), the patch was completely rewritten to provide an improved and simplified interface, and also offers some important new features, such as latch mode, improved transport and looper subpatches, and a built-in MIDI learn facility.
+While it is ultimately based on [Raptor 6](https://github.com/agraef/ardour-lua), the patch was completely rewritten to provide an improved and simplified interface, and also offers some important new features, such as latch mode, improved transport and looper subpatches, a built-in MIDI learn facility, and much improved built-in support for a bunch of popular MIDI controllers.
 Here's Raptor running in [Purr Data][]:

 <img src="pic/raptor7.png" alt="raptor7"  />